Dwebs911/dwebs911.github.io/README.md

 This guide will require you to have some specific things listed below.

 - Resume formatted in markdown
-- GitHub Account (Free!)
+- GitHub Account
 - Web browser
 - Time
 - Willingness to learn